Kinrany/vue-p5/README.md

 ## Feedback

-Feel free to open a new [issue](https://github.com/Kinrany/vue-p5/issues) if you have a question or a feature request!
+Feedback is very welcome!
+Free to [open a new issue](https://github.com/Kinrany/vue-p5/issues/new) for any reason.

+You can also [ping me on twitter](https://twitter.com/kinrany) or [write me an email](mailto:kinrany@yandex.com).

 ## Versioning